 "I'm sure he will give us good, sound advice," Garrett said, noting she wished the student would have brought concerns to her office or the school board first.

 Currently Pisgah High has more than 30 non curricular student groups, including the Fellowship of Christian Athletes, noted a letter from the state chapter of the American Civil Liberties Union.

 Smathers said he was unaware of the situation until recently.
-However, he did receive a call from Christopher Brooks, who is the director of ACLU for North Carolina, and is now planning to research the matter so he can advise the school board where to go from here.
+However, he did receive a call from Brooks, and is now planning to research the matter so he can advise the school board where to go from here.